How to Say No to Customers Positively

 So, how do you politely decline a customer’s request?
 And, what If the customer is adamant?

 If you’re wondering the best way to say no to a customer positively and without causing a stir, then you are on the right page.
-This article is all about tips and tricks to politely say “no” to customers that expect nothing less than a “yes” and still keep them engaged with the business.
+This article is all about tips and tricks to politely say “no” to customers who expect nothing less than a “yes” and still keep them engaged with the business.

 But for starters, let’s find out when to say “no” to customers!